Hiyu Yamakoshi

-Hiyu Yamakoshi (山越陽悠, Yamakoshi Hiyū) is a Japanese racing driver who is set to compete in the FIA Formula 3 Championship for Van Amersfoort Racing.
+Hiyu Yamakoshi (山越 陽悠, Yamakoshi Hiyū) is a Japanese racing driver who competes in the FIA Formula 2 Championship for Van Amersfoort Racing.

 Yamakoshi previously competed in the 2024 Italian F4 Championship with Van Amersfoort Racing, finishing third.
-He progressed to the Formula Regional European Championship in 2025 with the team, finishing ninth.
+He progressed to the Formula Regional European Championship in 2025 and later to FIA Formula 3 in with the team, finishing ninth in both seasons.

 Career

 Karting

 Yamakoshi entered in two notable karting championships, the 2020 IAME Japan Series in the X30 Junior class where he finished in third, and the 2022 CIK-FIA European Championship in the OK category for IPK Official Racing Team, where he finished in 30th.

-Formula 4
+Formula 4 (2023–2024)

 2023

 Yamakoshi made his single-seater debut in the 2023 Formula 4 UAE Championship for Pinnacle VAR, he drove in two of the five rounds in the championship at the Kuwait Motor Town, under the Filipino license.
-After a pointless first round, Yamakoshi acclimated 8 points in his second round, and finished 22nd in the championship.
+After a pointless first round, Yamakoshi acclimated eight points in his second round, and finished 22nd in the championship.